jywei02/jywei02.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 <p>Hi there!
-Thanks for visiting my Page!
+Thanks for visiting my page!
 You are visitor
   <span id="busuanzi_value_site_pv"></span>
   to this page.</p>
 <script src="//busuanzi.ibruce.info/busuanzi/2.3/busuanzi.pure.mini.js"></script>